BayesianModelingandComputationInPython/BookCode_Edition1/markdown/chp_08.md

 the marginal likelihood.
 Generally such comparison takes the form of a ratio of marginal likelihoods, which is known as Bayes factors.
 If the value of a Bayes factor is larger than 1, the model in the numerator is preferred over the one in the denominator and vice versa.
-In the appendix [Bayes_factors](Bayes_factors) we discuss more details about Bayes factors, including their caveats.
+In Section {ref}`Bayes_factors` we discuss more details about Bayes factors, including their caveats.
 One such caveat is that the marginal likelihood is generally difficult to compute.
 Fortunately, SMC methods and by extension SMC-ABC methods are able to compute the